Boom Lake is a turquoise beauty, sitting beneath 600-metre cliffs in Banff National Park. It's…

 Glenbow Ranch Provincial Park

 Glenbow Ranch Provincial Park protects in excess of 1,300 hectares of rolling fescue grasslands along the banks of the Bow River.
 From the Visitor Centre (that’s staffed on weekends) you can explore over 25 km of multi-use trails, many with superb Rocky Mountain views.

 The park is free to visit and there’s lots of parking.
 The winds can howl in this area so dress warmly in winter.
 Dogs are permitted on a leash.

 Drive to the park via Glenbow Road off of Highway 1A.

-While the majority of people who head for the West Bragg Creek trail system plan to snowshoe or cross-country ski, it is possible to walk the dog-friendly 5.5 kilometre Snowshoe Hare Loop.
+While the majority of people who head for the West Bragg Creek trail system plan to snowshoe or cross-country ski, it is possible to walk the dog-friendly 5.5 km Snowshoe Hare Loop.

 If you’re into snowshoeing you have a huge number of trails to choose from!
 The parking lot is a pretty 8.5 km drive from the shopping area in Bragg Creek.
 There is a warming hut and washrooms are available.